 Known for more of its street food vibes, Osaka is a stark contrast to Kobe which is known for having the best beef in the world.
 The great thing though is they're only 15 minutes away from each other on the train so you can do both!

-Osaka though has more street food vibes than Kobe, so you don't have to spend a fortune there to eat tasty food.
-First up is DekaSan, a sandwich shop which specialises in fluffy egg sandwiches and a rare harami sandwich.
+Osaka has more street food vibes than Kobe, so you don't have to spend a fortune to eat tasty food there.
+First up, let me tell you about DekaSan, a sandwich shop which specialises in fluffy egg sandwiches and a rare harami sandwich.
 Rare as in rare steak, not rare as in scarcity, though it is a small place.
-Definitely worth heading there for lunch if you're in Osaka.
+Definitely worth heading there for lunch in Osaka.

 If you're hanging around the Shin-Sekai area - and you definitely should pay it a visit - then you need to try the food that this area is known for, kushikatsu.
 Which is deep-fried food on skewers (you might hear it referred to as sticks).
-It's cheap, it's tasty.
+It's cheap, and it's tasty.
 What more can I say!
 We went to Kushikatsu Benkei.
-The other area known for street food in Osaka is Dotonbori (pictured at top), which is neon as Shin-Sekai.
-There are various delights on offer but we went for takoyaki from Takoyaki Kukuru Dotonbori, which are octopus balls.
-It's a local dish and one we found to be a bit claggy.
+The other area known for street food in Osaka is Dotonbori (pictured at top), which is as neon as Shin-Sekai is.
+There are various delights on offer but we went for takoyaki (octopus balls) from Takoyaki Kukuru Dotonbori, a local dish, and one we found to be a bit claggy.
 Maybe we went to the wrong place!
 In Dotonbori you'll also find Lord Stow's Bakery, if you're after something sweet.
-The Portuguese-inspired egg tarts were pretty yum (the original bakery though is in Macau).
+The Portuguese-inspired egg tarts were pretty yum (the original bakery is in Macau).

-Finally, dinners were had at The Most Deserted Ramen Bar in the World.
+Finally, we had one yum dinner at The Most Deserted Ramen Bar in the World.
 Which has the coolest name.
 Located in an office block, we did have to queue for 30 minutes to get in, but it was worth it.
-(There are so many places recommended in Japan but we didn't want to waste hours queueing for them.)
-Yum ramen there.
+Yum ramen.
+(There are so many recommended restaurants in Japan but we didn't want to waste hours queueing for them.)
 And then we had the BEST tonkatsu of the trip at Osaka Kansai airport.
 Which is the surprising thing about Japan, that train stations and airports can be foodie destinations!
-Highly recommend Tonkatsu Wako Keitei if you're every flying from there (it's before security).
-You also get the BEST miso soup as well there.
+Highly recommend Tonkatsu Wako Keitei if you're every flying from there (it's before security - we were staying at the hotel as we had an early morning flight so super pleased to have had dinner there).
+They also had the BEST miso soup - and we did have a lot of miso soup in Japan to compare it to!

 Do you like Japanese food? x